“It is only with the heart that one can see rightly. What is essential is invisible to the eye.“

 -Antoine de Saint Exupery

 I am a licensed clinical social worker on the Upper West Side of New York City with over 22 years of experience treating children, adolescents and adults.
 My approach is highly integrative and holistic, synthesizing somatic (mind- body), psychodynamic, gestalt, jungian, cognitive behavioral (cbt), mindfulness and eastern and western spiritual approaches.
 My clients tend to describe me as down to earth, warm and easy to relate to.
-I am also an empath and an intuitive which means I am a healer as well as a therapist.
-This means I view our work together as something very sacred and that as we work, I am aware of being guided by higher wisdoms and energies that assist you in your healing and transformation.
-My loyalty is to you and what emerges in the field between us and not to fitting you into a system of theoretical knowledge.
+I am also an empath and an intuitive so in essence, I am a healer as well as a therapist.
+This means that I view our work together as something very sacred and that as we work, I am aware of being guided by higher wisdoms and energies that assist you in your healing and transformation.
+My loyalty is to you and what emerges in the relationship between us and NOT to fitting you into a system of theoretical knowledge.

 I received my Masters in Social Work in 1995 from Yeshiva University’s Wurzweiler School of Social Work and worked for numerous mental health, trauma and addiction clinics throughout New York City.
 I also studied and trained in Gestalt therapy and Developmental Somatic Psychotherapy for over 17 years.

-In addition, I have had training in psychoanalytic theory and in modern psychoanalysis.
+In addition, I have had training in psychodynamic psychotherapy and modern psychoanalysis.
 I was also trained in Cognitive Behavioral therapy (CBT) by some of the nation’s leading experts in CBT and addiction as well as by The Behavior Therapy Training Institute (BTTI) in OCD and OC spectrum disorders from the International OCD Foundation.
 I practiced Cognitive Behavioral therapy at Mount Sinai for over 11 years in a variety of specialty clinics there including The Traumatic Stress Studies Program, The Child After-Trauma Care and Health Program (CATCH), addiction clinics and the Center for Obsessive Compulsive Disorder.